ESW-WIN/wind/readme.md

 This document outlines the technologies used to setup the ESW Wind Website.

 The website has two main components, the data storage and the user facing application.
-The data storage component of the website uses Heroku to store data in a sqlite3 database.
-The website then pulls data from the sqlite3 database and displays it to the users using bootstrap 3 and highcharts.
+The data storage component of the website uses Heroku to store data in a Postgres database.
+The website then pulls data from the Postgres database and displays it to the users using bootstrap 3 and highcharts.

 All the data comes from the following link: http://northwesternsailing.com/api/observations/